-Hydroxyzine hydrochloride has the chemical name of (±)-2-[2-[4-(p-Chloro-a-phenylbenzyl)-1-piperazinyl]ethoxy]ethanol dihydrochloride and occurs as a white, odorless powder which is very soluble in water.
+Hydroxyzine hydrochloride has the chemical name of (±)-2-[2-[4-(p-Chloro-α-phenylbenzyl)-1-piperazinyl]ethoxy]ethanol dihydrochloride and occurs as a white, odorless powder which is very soluble in water.

 Hydroxyzine has been shown clinically to be a rapid-acting true ataraxic with a wide margin of safety.
 It induces a calming effect in anxious, tense, psychoneurotic adults and also in anxious, hyperkinetic children without impairing mental alertness.
 It is not a cortical depressant, but its action may be due to a suppression of activity in certain key regions of the subcortical area of the central nervous system.

+Primary skeletal muscle relaxation has been demonstrated experimentally.
 Hydroxyzine has been shown experimentally to have antispasmodic properties, apparently mediated through interference with the mechanism that responds to spasmogenic agents such as serotonin, acetylcholine, and histamine.